alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 but my model could be incorrect.
 * Industry research labs are not identical - my experience may not be typical.
 * This is specific to machine learning PhDs.
 ML is in a very unique position that doesn't generalize to other fields.
-If you're considering a PhD in a different field, extrapolate with caution.
+Extrapolate with caution.

 Desire to do a PhD